Takashiidobe/notes/src/books/game-programming-patterns/event-queue.md

 ## Central Event bus

-Let\'s say we want to implement a tutorial system.
+Let's say we want to implement a tutorial system.
 The player slays two cows, and they get an achievement.

 Instead of coupling tutorial code into your combat system, you may want